-All the products contain pure and highly concentrated fynbos essential oils from the Langeberg area, Cederberg Mountains and the Kouga Valley.
+Every product contains pure and highly concentrated Fynbos essential oils from the Langeberg area, Cederberg Mountains and the Kouga Valley.

 “Kogman and Keisie” refers to the Cogmanskloof and Mountain directly adjacent to the farm.
 The name is derived from the name of a former Khoekhoe leader, Cochob, a name that means “narrow cheeks”.
 The people led by Cochob were known as the Cochoqua.
 The Cochoqua were one of the most influential Khoekhoe groups, living in two clans under separate chiefs and numbering about 20 000 people.
 The Cochoqua were settled in the Saldanha Bay region, but after the Dutch arrived in the Cape in 1652, the Cochoqua migrated and settled in the area around present-day Ashton and Montagu.
 The kloof between the two towns was named after the Cochoqua.
 This name went through several iterations: from Cochonas to Cockomans to Cochmans and, finally, Cogmans.
 Around 1760, pressure from Dutch settlement once again caused the Cochoqua to leave their home.
 They migrated north in search of new hunting grounds and pasture.
 They eventually settled in the vicinity of the Gariep (Orange) River.
 Today, only scattered archaeological artefacts and the name of this route through the Langeberg Mountains remain as reminders of the Cochoqua people.

 Keisie means “shining river” and traverses the farm along its southern boundary.
 “Kingna” means rhinoceros, and probably refers to the Renosterbos which grows in the area.
-The scent mist “//Khana” means “to fly”. “!Kui” means “feather” or “head” in Khoekhoe, referring to its essential oil properties that will lift your spirit like soft downy feathers and calm your senses.
+The scent mist “//Khawa” means “to fly”. “!Kui” means “feather” or “head” in Khoekhoe, referring to its essential oil properties that will lift your spirit like soft downy feathers and calm your senses.

 Our Team